symbiontik/k3s-gitops/README.md

 ### Prepare for deployment

+TODO: Description
+TODO: Set these environment variables in the `.config.sample.env` file instead of in-line here. (to centralize and easily visualize/inspect all environment variables)

 1. On your terminal, change directory to the root level of your Git repository then set the `PROJECT_DIR` environment variable.

 ```sh